How to Convert Adobe XD Design to WordPress Website in 3 Simple Methods

 Test your custom theme thoroughly on different browsers and devices to ensure cross-compatibility and responsiveness.
 Verify that all functionalities, including navigation menus, dynamic content, and interactive elements, work as expected.

-Optimize your theme for performance by minifying CSS and JavaScript files, optimizing images, and caching resources.
-Implement SEO best practices such as adding meta tags, optimizing headings, and creating SEO-friendly URLs.
+Optimize your theme’s performance by minifying CSS and JavaScript, optimizing images, and caching resources.
+Implement SEO best practices, such as adding meta tags, optimizing headings, and creating SEO-friendly URLs.

 Use debugging tools like WP_DEBUG to identify and fix errors or issues in your theme code.
 Continuously refine your theme based on user feedback and testing results to improve usability and functionality.